jcaroval/Master-thesis/HPC-log.md

 done < list-XX
 ```

-5.10.5 Quality check of the mappings using samtools flagstat
+<h3>5.10.5 Quality check of the mappings using samtools flagstat</h3>

 ```
 for bam_file in *.bam
 do